 SUGGESTED SAUCE AND SIDE DISHES FOR CAULIFLOWER STEAKS

 Then, right before grilling, I put the vegetables on the skewers.
-A helpful tip, however, is to soak your wooden skewer sticks in water prior to cooking, so the vegetables come right off the sticks easily.
+However, a helpful tip is to soak your wooden skewer sticks in water before cooking, so the vegetables come right off the sticks easily.

 Then, it simply takes 10 minutes to cook the vegetables on the grill.
 The tomatoes, though, take 5 minutes, so I separate the vegetables on the skewers.